-PA: Next question I guess is in regards to nutrition and recovery Do you have a special diet?
+PA: Next question, I guess, is about nutrition and recovery.
+Do you have a special diet?

 I take vitamins and usually drink chocolate milk after workouts.

-On weekends I try to get junked foods.
+On weekends I try to get junked food.

-PJ: lol I used to drink this Gatorade recovery drinks and it had the same stuff as chocolate milk in our weight room they give us chocolate milk.
+PJ: lol, I used to drink these Gatorade recovery drinks, and it had the same stuff as chocolate milk; in our weight room, they give us chocolate milk.

 PJ: lol yeah.
 I go crazy for them.
 I like Pochero.